Thorsten WOHLAND

 My group works on the development of new fluorescence spectroscopy techniques for the measurement of biomolecular interactions in cells, tissues, and organisms.
 Specific foci are:

-In recent years our group focused on developing image based fluorescence tech-niques in which the signal at each pixel of a camera is evaluated to determine sample structure, dynamics, and interactions and single molecule sensitivity.
+In recent years our group focused on developing image based fluorescence techniques in which the signal at each pixel of a camera is evaluated to determine sample structure, dynamics, and interactions and single molecule sensitivity with millisecond time and 100 nm spatial resolution.
 We have implemented these techniques on total internal reflection (TIR) and single plane illumination microscopes (SPIM).
-Abbreviations: FCS – fluorescence correlation spectroscopy; FCCS – fluorescence cross-correlation spectroscopy; N&B – number and brightness analysis; FRAP – Fluorescence Recovery After Photobleaching; SRRF – super-resolution radial fluctuation; SPT – single particle tracking; spFRET – single particle Förster resonance energy transfer.
+We established new statistical and deep learning techniques for single molecule fluorescence data analysis and we applied our new techniques to a range of biological problems ranging from protein dynamics, viral infection mechanisms, and biofilm to morphogenesis in developmental biology.